iona-b/blog-posts/Rails and RSpec/README.md

     expect(Song.count).to eq(0)
 end
 ```
-Of course, if you've created other instances, this test won't work correctly.
-In that case, you could do something like this.
+Of course, if you've already created other instances of the class you're testing, this test won't work correctly.
+In that case, you could use the destroy method and then search for the instance that should now be destroyed.
+If the search returns nil, you know destroy has worked as expected.

 ```ruby
 it 'checks that a song can be destroyed' do